2022 Nissan Rogue Pros Vs Cons. Should You Buy?

 2022 Nissan Rogue vs 2022 Honda CR-V

-Another way in which the Rogue pulls ahead of the CR-V has to do with efficiency.
-Yes, the CR-V does have a hybrid option, but its non-hybrid powertrain doesn't do nearly as well as the Rogue's does.
-Finally, Nissan has done a better job at integrating driver-assist technologies into the Rogue than Honda has done with the CR-V. The base-trim of the Rogue has many more safety components than what are found in the CR-V counterpart.
+The Rogue outperforms the CR-V also in terms of efficiency.
+While the CR-V does offer a hybrid option, its non-hybrid powertrain falls short compared to the Rogue's.
+Finally, Nissan does a superior job in merging driver-assist technologies into the Rogue compared to Honda's efforts with the CR-V. The base-trim Rogue offers more safety components than its CR-V counterpart.

 2022 Nissan Rogue vs 2022 Hyundai Kona